Dancing with the Stars (American TV series) season 25

 Season twenty-five of Dancing with the Stars premiered on September 18, 2017, on the ABC network.

 On November 21, 2017, actor and singer Jordan Fisher and Lindsay Arnold were crowned the champions, while violinist Lindsey Stirling and Mark Ballas finished in second place, and actor Frankie Muniz and Witney Carson finished in third.

 Cast

 Couples

-Good Morning America announced the professional dancers who would be competing in the upcoming season.
-Alan Bersten, a troupe member since season 20, was promoted to pro.
+This season featured thirteen celebrity contestants.
+Good Morning America announced the professional dancers who would be competing in the upcoming season on August 27, 2017.
+Alan Bersten, a member of the troupe since season 20, was promoted to pro.
 Drew Scott was announced as the first celebrity competing for the season, partnered with Emma Slater.
 On September 6, the rest of the cast was revealed on Good Morning America.

 Hosts and judges

 Tom Bergeron and Erin Andrews returned as hosts, while Carrie Ann Inaba, Len Goodman, and Bruno Tonioli returned as judges.
 Julianne Hough did not return as a permanent judge this season, though she did return as a guest judge during the first night of the finals.
 On October 23, singer Shania Twain joined the panel as a guest judge.